HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 to explain gradient descent with data normalization benefiting faster converge.

-In DL, we can do the similar normalization processes, not only data in input layer, but also in hidden layers.
+In DL, we can do the similar normalization processes, not only data in input layer, but also in **hidden layers**.
 This is called **batch normalization** (BN) [[Manish Chablani]][Batch Normalization].
 BN can be implemented before and after activation.
 In the coursera DL class, Andrew suggested batch norm before applying to activation function.

 Given an intermediate hidden layer, we first normalize as